 Opening: Wednesday, January 11, 6 – 8 PM

-On View: January 12 – March 25, 2023
+On View: January 12 – March 11, 2023

 Constant's work was recently showcased in the Venice Biennale exhibition The Milk of Dreams, curated by Cecilia Alemani (April 23— November 27, 2022).
 The artist’s upcoming survey exhibition, Myrlande Constant: The Work of Radiance, will open at the Fowler Museum in Los Angeles on March 26, 2023 – the first U.S. museum exhibition devoted to a female Haitian artist.

 Based in Port-Au-Prince, Myrlande Constant is known for sophisticated figurative compositions composed with beads and sequins on cloth.
 While drawing upon the vernacular of traditional Vodou flags (known as drapo Vodou), which often adorn temples and are used in ceremonial practices, her oeuvre is characterized by a distinctively sensual, painterly quality.
 Intricate details and sumptuous colors coalesce in elaborate narrative scenes.
-Many of Constant’s flags depict lwa spirits and illustrate myths central to the Vodou religion.
-Expanding into a secular
+Many of Constant’s flags depict lwa spirits and illustrate folklore central to the Vodou religion.
+Expanding into a secular context, Constant’s art also incorporates imagery taken from Haitian history and civic life.
+Although commercial flag making is a craft traditionally dominated by men, Constant is the first female Haitian textile artist to gain international acclaim for her innovation in the longstanding drapo Vodou practice.
+In depicting her unique versions of the Haitian religion’s myths, she has harnessed a fresh and contemporary spiritual force that elevates her work above the realm of folk art and craft.

 The borders of Constant’s artworks are often just as important as the central compositions.
 Around the perimeter of Apres Gran Met La Fey Nan Bwa Se Tretman Tyovi Yo, baskets containing fruits and vegetables symbolize the bounty of the harvest.
 The motif of a wooden mortar and pestle is also repeated.
 As an essential tool used in Haitian kitchens, the pilon is synonymous with daily food preparation in a secular context while also signifying ceremonial offerings.